Wolfie2812/Wolfie2812/README.md

 - 👋 Hi, I’m @Wolfie2812
-- 👀 I’m interested in learning making apps and websites
+- 👀 I’m interested in learning making apps and bigger projects when im done lesrning
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and HTML css
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on learning together maybe
 - 📫 How to reach me kumar.nirav2805@gmail.com

 <!---